-The ‘Gir Kesar’ is Kesar mango other name, is a mango cultivar grown in the foothills of Girnar in Gujarat, western India. \The mango is known for its bright orange coloured pulp and was given the geographical indication status.
-The biggest market of Gir Kesar is in Talala Gir known as a Mango Market Yard.
+The ‘Gir Kesar’ is Kesar mango other name, is a mango cultivar grown in the foothills of Girnar in Gujarat, western India. \The mango is known for its bright orange color pulp and was given the geographical indication status.
+The biggest market of Gir Kesar is in Talala Gir as a Mango Market Yard.

 Care of & Pruning Mango Tree

 Your Kesar mango tree will need weekly watering during its first three years of growth.
-After this, you’ll only need to water it during extended periods of drought the keasar.
+After this, you’ll only need to water it during extended periods of drought, the kesar.
 It’s not necessary to water during fall or winter seasons.
 In the early years of growth, you can create a framework of lateral branches by Kesar plant pruning.
-Do this after harvesting the Kesar mangoes to increase the amount of fruit your tree produces.
+Do this after harvesting the mangoes to increase the amount of fruit your tree produces.

-- The Kesar mango tree is evergreen - with a dense canopy.
+- The mango tree is evergreen - with a dense canopy.

-- Plants should be planted at a minimum distance of 8 -10 meters between two plants.
+- Plants should be plant at a minimum distance of 8 -10 meters between two plants.

-- Kesar Mango trees require full sunlight to fruit well.
+- Mango trees require full sunlight to fruit well.

-- Kesar Mango is a fruit of Indian origin.
+- Mango is a fruit of Indian origin.